fededur/aps-pert-sim/README.md

 **Render**

-  - Open the aps-pert-sim R project in RStudio and run the following R command:
+  - Open the aps-pert-sim R project in RStudio and run the following R command in the console:

 ```r
 rmarkdown::render("aps-pert-simulation.Rmd", output_dir = "output")